What’s Your Career Narrative? (Competitive Advantage)

 The narrative is a common thread that runs throughout your CV.

-It however, starts in your executive summary.
+It however, starts in your executive summary (an alternative to your resume objectives).
 When I was a recruiter, I often glanced through the executive summary prior to continuing to read down the resume.
 It’s like the cover of a book – you’re gonna read it!

 Since the executive summary is the first thing recruiters will read, it’s your opportunity to start the narrative on your terms – control the story!